-Blue Cross Blue Shield is also a parent company of other health insurance companies.
+Blue Cross Blue Shield is also a parent company of other health insurance companies that provide Blue Cross Blue Shield health insurance in specific regions and states.
 Blue Cross Blue Shield companies include Anthem, CareFirst, Regence, Wellmark, Highmark, Capital, Empire, Independence, Horizon, and Premera.

 It oversees 36 different companies, all of which are locally operated.
 As a nationwide company in the health insurance marketplace, BCBS has helped about 105 million people with health insurance plans since its founding in 1929.

 |#1 Ambetter ›|| |

 |#2 Cigna ›|| |

 |#6 BlueCross BlueShield ›|| |

 Blue Cross Blue Shield insurance plans are nationwide and widely accepted at hospitals and doctor's offices.
 Coverage options range in every type-from PPOs, to HMOs, to HSAs, to even HRAs and FSAs.
 BCBS also offers indemnity, Point of Service (POS), and short-term health insurance plan.
 Of course, they have Medicare and Medicaid options as well.

 The coverage and details of each of these plans depends partially on your health situation (including age, number of group being insured, health status, etc.) and your location.
 When you initially search for a health plan to understand the benefits and costs of monthly payments, expect to put in your location and some personal information, as these points will help BCBS draw up a list of potential plans for you.